The Austria Center Vienna (ACV) is one of the city’s top convention centres. Read on for some of the quality hotels within walking distance.

 Parks and water features surround the Austria Center and UN complex on almost all sides.

-- The large Donaupark, for example, has the Danube Tower at one end: a giant viewing platform with a revolving coffee house and restaurant at the top (of course).
+- The large Donaupark, for example, has the Danube Tower at one end: a giant viewing platform with a revolving coffee house and restaurant at the top.
+A strong dining option for late evening with the lights of Vienna below

-- The self-contained Alte Donau / Old Danube stretch of water has plenty of recreational opportunities, including bathing areas and various waterside restaurants along its banks.
+- As also mentioned earlier, the self-contained Alte Donau / Old Danube stretch of water has plenty of (mostly seasonal) recreational opportunities, including public bathing areas and various waterside restaurants along its banks

 The Kaisermühlen VIC subway station serves the convention centre and UN complex.
 The U1 line that stops there takes you into the very centre of Vienna in just a few minutes.

-For example, a seven-minute journey leaves you at Stephansplatz station, where you emerge outside the door of Stephansdom cathedral in the heart of the pedestrianised old town.
-As such, a hotel in the centre also makes a decent option if visiting the ACV.
+A seven-minute journey leaves you at Stephansplatz station, where you emerge outside the door of Stephansdom cathedral in the heart of the pedestrianised old town.
+Which is why a hotel in the centre also makes a decent option if visiting the ACV.